PostHog/posthog.com/contents/docs/user-guides/lifecycle.md

 ![image](https://user-images.githubusercontent.com/85295485/139206407-40bfa178-76d8-47a5-8482-fbf0f682c1d6.png)

-You can then click thourgh to look at these individual users behavior in the events or recordings tools
+You can then click through to look at these individual users behavior in the events or recordings tools

 ![image](https://user-images.githubusercontent.com/85295485/139206528-bbdce478-97d9-48ad-888d-3220b50e2b42.png)